This resource covers the following reading skills:

 ✓ Cause and effect graphic organizer

-✓ A Google Slides version so that your students can complete it digitally
+✓ A Google Slides version so that you can have your students complete it digitally in Google Classroom if you prefer!
+Perfect for distance learning!